-Camping in Ginnie Springs is VERY popular to say the least.
+Camping and Ginnie Springs RV camping is VERY popular to say the least.

-Some very serious campers make their way to Ginnie Springs for weekend camping.
+Some very serious campers make their way to Ginnie Springs campground.
 These campers seriously have the whole kit and kaboodle.

-If you want to go all out with some cool camping gear, Ginnie Springs is a great place to do it!
+If you want to go all out with some cool camping gear, this is a great place to do it!

 As stated above, camping costs $22.43 per adult, $6.54 per child with children 5 and under free.
 If you a full powered site, it costs an extra $10.28 per site per night.

-There are numerous camp bathrooms all over Ginnie Springs but as it is a bit of a party place, they can get a bit messy and muddy.
+There are numerous camp bathrooms all over the spring but as it is a bit of a party place, they can get a bit messy and muddy.

-What’s cool is that, unlike State Park Camping, Ginnie Springs has a very hippie style of camping.
+What’s cool is that, unlike State Park Camping, it has a very hippie style of camping.
 Basically, you just find a site that is free and pitch your tent/ set up your campervan.

-If you decide to visit Ginnie Springs here are our best tips:
+If you decide to visit, here are our best tips: